Barry-Greaves/Open--Forecast/README.md

 The user experience is designed to be simple and intuitive.
 Users can search for their desired location by city name, and the application will display the current weather conditions and a five-day forecast.
 The interface is designed to be easy to navigate, with clearly labeled sections for the current weather and forecast.
 Users can also view a more detailed weather report by clicking on the "View Report" button.
 User Expectations

-## Project Goals
-The goal of Open Forecast is to provide users with accurate and up-to-date weather information for a given location.
-The project utilizes the OpenWeatherMap API to retrieve current weather data and a 5-day forecast for a given city.
-The data is then displayed on the website in an easy-to-read format that includes current weather conditions, temperature, humidity, wind speed, and pressure.

-## Site Owner Goals
-The site owner's goal is to provide a simple, user-friendly interface for accessing weather information.
-The site should be easy to navigate and understand, with clear and concise information presented in a visually appealing manner.
-The site owner also hopes to provide additional features, such as background images of the searched city, to enhance the user experience.

-## User Goals
-Users visiting Open Forecast can expect to find accurate and up-to-date weather information for a given location.
-They should be able to quickly and easily search for a city and view current weather conditions as well as a 5-day forecast.
-Users should also be able to access additional information such as humidity, wind speed, and pressure.

-## User Experience
-Users visiting Open Forecast can expect a simple and user-friendly experience.
-The site features an intuitive search bar where users can enter the name of a city to view the current weather conditions and a 5-day forecast.
-The data is presented in a clear and concise manner, with easy-to-read text and visually appealing icons.
-The site also features background images of the searched city to enhance the user experience.

 ## User Expectations
 Users visiting Open Forecast can expect to find accurate and up-to-date weather information for a given location.
 They can expect the site to be easy to navigate and understand, with clear and concise information presented in a visually appealing manner.
 Users can also expect to find additional features such as background images of the searched city.